AngelaCox/UX-Portfolio/_posts/2016-03-09-document-audit-tools-user-surveys.markdown

 At this point, your survey should now be ready to deliver in whatever format you've chosen.
 Remember, you can test with a beta group if you like, before sending it to your entire mailing list.
 A few final points to remember:

-* Make sure you've contacted every internal person that needs to know, about your survey.
+* Make sure you've contacted every internal person that needs to know about your survey.
 * Make sure this information **has not already been collected**.
 You should never replicate a survey that has been done already, unless a suitable period of time has elapsed.
 * If you are telling customers their data is secure, **do your research**.
-Make sure it IS secure before promising.
+Make sure it will be secure before making that promise.
 Customer insights are not worth breaking their trust.
 * Make sure you're using the correct language, corporate branding and layout.
 * Make sure to thank your customers for their participation!
 They don't have to do this you know.
 A brief intro is a great place for this.

-Lastly, don't forget to enjoy the process!
-Helping to improve your product whether it be documentation, software or hardware should be enjoyable.
-If you make it an authentic experience for your customers, they will enjoy being able to contribute in some small way, to making things better.
+Lastly, don't forget to enjoy the process and help your customers enjoy the process.
+Improving your product in any way should be a win-win for everyone.
+If you make it a worthwhile experience for your customers, they will enjoy being able to contribute in some way; by making things better or helping to drive a change that helps their business.
 Or win a prize.
-Whatever ringles their jingle.
+But bringing them along with you on your improvement journey will help increase engagement.
+Peope like feeling like the have control, like they can make a difference.
+Simply listening to your customers is a good way to start showing them they are making a difference.